Using Business Model Canvas to Launch a Technology Startup or Improve Established Operating Model

 Software to create a Business Model Canvas

-Even though a traditional approach is to grab a large piece of paper (or a whiteboard), a Sharpie and start filling in the canvas, there are several options to digitize this process using the software.
-Let’s have a brief look at those options.
+Even though a traditional approach is to grab a large piece of paper (or a whiteboard), a Sharpie and start filling in the canvas, there are several options to digitize this process.
+There are a few opportunities for Business Model Canvas software for you to use.
+It shouldn’t be too difficult to use, but make sure to find collaboration features if you create a canvas in a team.

 Canvanizer.
 This is a free, easy-to-use business model canvas tool that allows you to share the same canvas with your teammates using links similar to Google Docs so you can brainstorm together.
 You can export the canvas into CSV or an image format.
 Besides traditional BMC, Canvanizer suggests templates for various similar and related tasks.
 For instance, you can do SWOT Analysis, use Lean Canvas for startup planning, feedback canvas, customer journey canvas, and more.